 Special Note pertaining to Gauteng Riders:

-Gauteng Riders will be able to register on Thursday the 25th of April and collect their Rider Box, race number and Goodie Bag.
-Gauteng Riders will then be able to return their packed Rider Box before 15.00 on Friday the 24th of April.
-Their Rider Box will be shuttled down to Queenstown with the compliments of Super Rent.
+Gauteng Riders will be able to register on Thursday the 30th of July and collect their Rider Box, race number and Goodie Bag.
+Gauteng Riders will then be able to return their packed Rider Box before 15.00 on Friday the 31st of July.
+Their Rider Box will be shuttled down to Queenstown.

 4.1.
-For all other riders, Rider Box, Goodie Bag and Number Collection will take place at the Rec at Queens College in Queenstown on the 1st of May from 12.00 to 16.00.
+For all other riders, Rider Box, Goodie Bag and Number Collection will take place at the Roydon Conference Venue, just outside of Queenstown, on the 6th of August from 12.00 to 16.00.

 A comprehensive rider briefing will then take place at 16.00.